aaronschachter/ANCInnovation-TextIt/README.md

 # TextIt Webhooks

-This is an API server that provides webhooks to use within [TextIt](https://textit.in/) flows.
+This is an API server that provides webhooks to use for [TextIt](https://textit.in/).

 It is built in Node.js with [Express](https://expressjs.com/).